Terms and Conditions for the Supply of Services

 17.4 Without prejudice to the generality of clause 17.1, the Supplier shall, in relation to any Personal Data processed in connection with the performance by the Supplier of its obligations under this agreement:

-17.5 The Customer does not consent to the Supplier appointing any third party processor of Personal Data under this agreement.
-OR The Customer consents to the Supplier appointing [THIRD-PARTY PROCESSOR] as a third-party processor of Personal Data under this agreement.
-The Supplier confirms that it has entered or (as the case may be) will enter with the third-party processor into a written agreement incorporating terms which are substantially similar to those set out in this clause 17.
+17.5 The Customer consents to the Supplier appointing such subcontractors as third-party processors of Personal Data as are necessary under this agreement.
+The Supplier confirms that it has entered or (as the case may be) will enter with the third-party processor into a written agreement incorporating terms which are substantially similar to those set out in this clause 17 and in either case which the Supplier confirms reflect and will continue to reflect the requirements of the Data Protection Legislation.
 As between the Customer and the Supplier, the Supplier shall remain fully liable for all acts or omissions of any third-party processor appointed by it pursuant to this clause 17.

 17.6 Either party may, at any time on not less than 30 days’ notice, revise this clause 17 by replacing it with any applicable controller to processor standard clauses or similar terms forming party of an applicable certification scheme (which shall apply when replaced by attachment to this agreement).